Embeddings Explained: The Hidden Technology Powering Every AI App

 Where A · B is the dot product of vectors A and B, and |A|, |B| are their magnitudes (Euclidean norms).
 The result is always between -1 and 1.
 For normalized vectors (unit length), cosine similarity equals the dot product.

-Euclidean distance (straight-line distance between two points) is also used in some systems, but cosine similarity tends to be more robust because it is scale-invariant — a long document and a short document expressing the same idea will still score high similarity even though their raw vectors may have different magnitudes.
+Euclidean distance (straight-line distance) is also used in some systems, but cosine similarity is more robust because it is scale-invariant.
+A long document and a short document expressing the same idea will still score high similarity, even if their raw magnitudes differ.

 The History: Word2Vec → GloVe → BERT → Modern Models

-Embedding technology evolved in four major jumps: Word2Vec (2013, Google) proved word meanings have geometric structure; GloVe (2014, Stanford) used corpus-wide co-occurrence statistics; BERT (2018, Google) introduced context-sensitive embeddings via transformers; and modern models like OpenAI text-embedding-3-large (2024) deliver 3,072-dimensional representations fine-tuned on billions of human preference examples.
+Embedding technology evolved in four major jumps: Word2Vec (2013) proved word meanings have geometric structure; GloVe (2014) used corpus-wide co-occurrence statistics; BERT (2018) introduced context-sensitive embeddings via transformers; and modern models like Voyage-3 and OpenAI text-embedding-3-large deliver high-dimensional representations trained on domain-specific preference data.

 Word2Vec (2013)

-Google researchers Tomas Mikolov and colleagues published Word2Vec in 2013, and it was a genuine breakthrough.
-The model was trained to predict a word from its surrounding context words (or vice versa).
-As a side effect of that training objective, the model learned to produce word vectors with remarkable geometric properties.
+Google researchers Tomas Mikolov and colleagues published Word2Vec in 2013.
+The model was trained to predict a word from its surrounding context words.
+As a side effect, it learned word vectors with remarkable geometric properties.

 The famous example: the vector for "king" minus "man" plus "woman" lands very close to the vector for "queen."
-Meaning had structure.
-The field was never the same.
-But Word2Vec had a fundamental limitation: every word got exactly one vector, regardless of context.
-The word "bank" — whether used in "river bank" or "bank account" — got the same embedding.
+Meaning had geometric structure.
+But Word2Vec had one critical limitation: every word got exactly one vector, regardless of context.
+The word "bank" (river bank vs. bank account) got the same embedding.

 GloVe (2014)

-Stanford's GloVe (Global Vectors for Word Representation) took a different approach: instead of predicting local context windows, it used global word co-occurrence statistics across the entire corpus.
-GloVe often outperformed Word2Vec on analogy tasks and was widely used in NLP pipelines through the late 2010s.
-But it inherited the same fatal flaw: one vector per word, no context sensitivity.
+Stanford's GloVe used global word co-occurrence statistics across an entire corpus instead of local context windows.
+It often outperformed Word2Vec on analogy tasks and was widely used through the late 2010s.
+But it had the same flaw: one vector per word, no context sensitivity.

 ELMo and the Contextual Turn (2018)